katieirenec/plans_diffcontexts/README.md

 #### Setup and Run Start Script

-Navigate to the root `web2py` directory and copy the start shell script to the root
+Navigate to the root `web2py` directory and copy the start shell script and scheduler python script to the root

 `cp applications/runestone/scripts/start .`

+`cp applications/runestone/scripts/run_scheduler.py .`

 You can then initialize and run the site by running the start shell script located in the root `web2py` directory.